ArcLight Cinemas: COVID-19 pandemic and closure

-Planned Cinerama Hollywood reopening
+ArcLight Hollywood reopening

 In June 2022, it was announced that Decurion Corp. has plans to reopen the ArcLight Hollywood and Cinerama Dome and rename the complex as Cinerama Hollywood, which would include two bars and a restaurant at the location.
 In September, it was reported that the cinema would not be reopening until at least 2024.
 In November 2023, it was reported that the cinema's reopening had been delayed until the second quarter of 2025 due largely to the redesign happening in the space including the addition of restaurants and event space.
 In April 2025, however, a report from Variety said that the reopening of the Cinema was uncertain due to the property manager saying it would not reopen that year and that Decurion was unwilling to either sell or reopen the complex.
 A petition to reopen the Arclight Hollywood and Cinerama Dome had reached more than 30,000 signatures at the time of the report.
 When asked about the future of the cinema during a June 2025 public hearing held by the Los Angeles Office of Zoning Administration, land use consultant Elizabeth Peterson of the Elizabeth Peterson Group said:

 The property owner is again Dome Center for LLC Robinson Property Group.
 They have reached out to me and have recently started discussing moving forward with the Cinerama Dome.
 We don’t have any plans yet, but I think that they wanted to make sure that they did this in a timely manner.
 The ownership is very committed to moving forward to continue redeveloping the site.
 Obviously, the theater would be next.
 And all I can tell you is that they have reached out to me to discuss that.
 Their goal is to restore the entire property.

 In August 2025, The Hollywood Reporter stated that the fate of the Cinerama Dome and ArcLight Hollywood remained in limbo.
+In October 2025, however, Dome Center LLC, the company that owns the property, filed an application for a conditional-use permit to sell alcohol for on-site consumption at the Arclight Hollywood and Cinerama Dome.
+A findings document filed with the City Planning Department also mentioned:

+When the theater reopens, it will bring additional jobs to Hollywood and reactivate the adjacent streets, increasing safety and once again bringing vibrancy to the surrounding area.

+However, no timetable for the reopening was given.

+In July 2026, Sony Pictures announced it had acquired the leases to the former ArcLight Hollywood and the Cinerama Dome, and will reopen the ArcLight Hollywood as the Alamo Drafthouse Hollywood in 2028.